Pathways to Housing Justice Session 3: Accelerate Action!

 Lorena Melgarejo

-Lorena Melgarejo, Executive Director, Faith in Action Bay Area - Lorena Melgarejo has served as the the Executive Director of Faith in Action since 2017.
-With over 20 years in community organizing experience, Lorena started her career as a union organizer for Justice for Janitors and later worked as a faith-based organizer for Faith in Action National.
-In 2005, she became Lead Organizer for San Francisco Organizing Project.
-Before she stepped into her Executive Director position with Faith in Action Bay Area, Lorena coordinated parish organizing and immigrant solidarity for Faith in Action and the San Francisco Catholic Archdiocese’s Office of Human Integrity.
-Lorena is a longtime resident of the Mission District in San Francisco
+Lorena Melgarejo has served as the the Executive Director of Faith in Action since 2017.
+With over 25 years in community organizing experience, Lorena started her career as a union organizer for Justice for Janitors and later worked as a faith-based organizer for Faith In Action Bay Area.
+In 2005, she became Lead Organizer for San Francisco Organizing Project (the organization that became Faith In Action Bay Area).
+Before she stepped into her Executive Director position with Faith in Action Bay Area, Lorena worked for years to build leadership within the Latinx immigrant communities in San Francisco and San Mateo County, as well as supporting efforts across California.

-Jazmin’s commitment to building community power is inspired by her family’s immigration journey to the United States.
-She grew up in Boyle Heights, Los Angeles and graduated from the University of California Berkeley with a Bachelor of Art’s Degree in Political Economy.
-Currently, she sits on the Board of Directors for the Latina Coalition of Silicon Valley and is a former commissioner for the Human Relations Commission of Santa Clara County
+Her dedication to social justice is deeply rooted in her family’s immigration journey to the United States.
+Jazmin grew up in Boyle Heights and graduated from the University of California Berkeley with a Bachelor of Arts Degree in Political Economy.

 Khanh Russo